Nerocraft4/galsym-python/README.md

 Status:
-  - implementing func2

-To implement:
-  - all der1 and der2 for all models
+ - implementing all der1 and der2
+ - done: der1bar